erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/database/crud-class/README.md

 #### $this->db->having();

 Permits you to write the HAVING portion of your query.
-There are 2 possible syntaxe, 1 argument or 2:
+There are 2 possible syntaxes, 1 argument or 2:

 ```php
 $this->db->having('user_id = 45');